conwetlab/FIWARE-CKAN-Extensions/README.md

 behaviour with improved access control, publication of right-time context data, and rich visualization features.

+The roadmap of this FIWARE GE is described [here](https://github.com/conwetlab/FIWARE-CKAN-Extensions/blob/master/roadmap.md)

 This project is part of [FIWARE](https://www.fiware.org/).
 For more information check the FIWARE Catalogue entry for
 [Data Publication and Monetization](https://github.com/Fiware/catalogue/tree/master/data-publication).